-- Set some eligible services requirements - Applicants may require service providers to provide services that are compatible with one kind of system over another (e.g., Cisco compatible). - Bidder disqualification criteria must be spelled out in FCC Form 470 and/or RFP and be available to all. - Applicants cannot state that the procurement is subject to sole source bidding and therefore exempt from the FCC's competitive bidding requirements.
+- Set some eligible services requirements - Applicants may require service providers to provide services that are compatible with one kind of system over another (e.g. Cisco compatible) - Bidder disqualification criteria must be spelled out in FCC Form 470 and/or RFP and be available to all. - Starting in FY 2013, applicants are not allowed to list the specific make and model of services sought without also allowing equivalent products and/or services to be bid.